SAP/openui5-docs/docs/Keep_Your_Views_Short_and_Simple_b0d7db7.md

 ### Remove Clutter From Your Views

-It's easy to save a few bytes and make your code a lot cleaner:

 -   Don't define properties that are set to their default values.

 -   Remove unused namespace aliases.